1. Home

 Any person, whether at the end of life or not, has the right to express their wishes for care in the event of incapacity to consent to care.
 They can do this by:

-• verbally informing those close to them of their wishes for care;
+• verbally informing their close relations of their wishes for care

-• expressing their wishes in a discussion with a doctor, who will record them in a levels of medical intervention form;
+• expressing their wishes in a discussion with a physician, who will record them in a levels of care and cardiopulmonary resuscitation form

-• expressing their wishes through advanced medical directives.
+• expressing their wishes through advance medical directives

-Persons and those close to them can at any time file a complaint regarding treatment or service received in the health and social services network with the Complaints and Service Quality Commissioner, or regarding treatment or service received from a physician outside the health and social services network with the Collège des médecins du Québec.
+The person and their close relatives can, at any time, file a complaint regarding care or service received in the health and social services network with the local service quality and complaints commissioner, or regarding care or service received from a physician outside the health and social services network with the Collège des médecins du Québec.
 Complaints relating to end-of-life care will be dealt with as a priority.

-The Act established the Commission on end-of-life care (La Commission sur les soins de fin de vie).
-Its mandate is to examine all matters relating to end-of-life care and to oversee the application of specific requirements relating to medical aid in dying.
+An organization is responsible for overseeing medical aid in dying: the Commission sur les soins de fin de vie.
+Its mandate is to examine, in committee, all matters relating to end-of-life care and to oversee the application of specific requirements relating to medical aid in dying.

-The Commission sur les soins de fin de vie is composed of 11 members appointed by the Government of Québec.
-These members represent health and social services professionals (doctors, nurses, pharmacists, social workers), legal experts (lawyers and notaries), users of institutions, the ethics community and institutions.
+The Commission sur les soins de fin de vie is composed of 13 members appointed by the Gouvernement du Québec.
+These members represent health and social services professionals (physicians, nurses, pharmacists, social workers), jurists (lawyers and notaries), users of institutions, the ethics community, and institutions.

 You can contact the Commission: